lunaraven13/caregiver_response/README.md

 # caregiver_response
-This is my current project for code school.
-The idea is to create a response app for dementia caregivers.
+This was my capstone project for code school.
+The idea was to create a response app for dementia caregivers, and now I want to make it even better.